 The dramatic swings between the different stages of bipolar disorder can pose unique challenges for those looking to address it in conjunction with substance abuse or addiction.
-Yet, a positive outcome and sustained recovery depend heavily on the therapist’s ability to help the sufferer confront both their addiction and the effects of the disorder.
+This is often referred to as co-occurring conditions or dual diagnosis.
+A positive outcome and sustained recovery depend heavily on the therapist’s ability to help the sufferer confront both their addiction and the effects of the disorder.

 Northbound bipolar disorder and addiction treatment in Orange County helps our clients work through the emotions and feelings they are currently experiencing.
 Clients work in group therapy with peers that can provide hope and guidance.